 However, recent research has shown that in most people, even the correct diet along with exercise will eventually not be sufficient to control their blood glucose and that drugs have to be used.

 The broad range of metabolic defects present often requires treatment with combinations of more than one drug.
-Furthermore, with time, as the ability of the pancreas to produce sufficient insulin wanes, increasing doses of medications and insulin injections may be required to control the blood sugar.
-The blood sugar levels should be reviewed by the patients doctor on a regular basis.
+Increasing doses of medications and insulin injections may be required to control the blood sugar.
+The blood sugar levels should be reviewed by the patient’s doctor on a regular basis.

 The medications used for treating type 2 diabetes have the following aims: